Insurance Pricing Analyst: Future Proof Your Pricing Talent Strategy During a Digital Transformation 🕳️

-Gartner research now tells us the in spite of all the investment into internal recruitment teams, candidates tracking systems and one-click applications the overall cost of hiring has jumped by 18 percent – the highest they’ve ever been.
+Gartner research tells us that in spite of all the investment into internal recruitment teams, candidates tracking systems and one-click applications, the overall cost of hiring has jumped by 18 per cent – the highest they’ve ever been.

 The overall cost of hiring an insurance pricing analyst includes the acquisition costs (as discussed above), as well as screening expenses — including recruiter time spent on screening and interviewing — and costs of conversion activities such as background checks.

 The overall costs of hiring an insurance pricing analyst do not include other conversion activities such as: